telecastg/Enum-from-Metadata-for-EspoCRM/README.md

 # Enum-from-Metadata-for-EspoCRM
 Enum (select) type field that is populated by data extracted from metadata.

-With this plug-in is possible to get any linked or unlinked entity field options to populate an enum element.
+With this plug-in is possible to get from metadata, any linked or unlinked entity field options to populate an enum element.

 ## Usage instructions: